kcpan/youtube-full-window/README.md

 # youtube-full-window
-Simple chrome extension that checks if the current tab is a valid youtube video URL, then changes it to a /v/ url, which will fill your window, but not your screen.
-Useful for multitasking, especially on larger screens.
+Turns youtube theatre mode into an actual theatre mode.
+Your video will fill your browser window, while still retaining all functionality of the youtube page.